sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin:15px 0px 15px 0;">
 <span style="font-weight:800">Contextualizing Progress on Benchmarks<d-cite key="6"/></span>
 The authors reannotated 20% of validation images from each class with predictions from an ensemble of deep models, which were verified by non-expert annotators.
-Their analysis revealed over 21% images were multilabel.
+Their analysis revealed over 21% of images were multilabel.
 The work also lists groups of most commonly co-occurring classes, like "race car" and "car wheel" (see Figure 9).
 </div>

 <div style="margin:15px 0px 15px 0;">
 <span style="font-weight:800">Imagenet Real<d-cite key="5"/></span> aimed at correcting all labels in the validation set.
-The original label was deemed correct if it agreed with predictions of all 6 deep models selected by the authors.
+The original label was deemed correct if it agreed with the predictions of all 6 deep models selected by the authors.
 This was the case for approximately 50% of images.
 For the remaining images, labels were manually reviewed by five human annotators.
-About 15% of the images are reported multilabel and about 6% as ambiguous (which were left unlabeled).
+About 15% of the images are reported as multilabel and about 6% as ambiguous (which were left unlabeled).
 <div style="margin-top: 15px">
 The training set was checked using BiT-L<d-cite key="16"/> model predictions, without human involvement.
 In 10-fold cross-validation, approximately 90% of the training images had labels consistent with model predictions.
 </div>